 Submission of GRE scores is optional.
 If you wish to submit your scores, UVA's Institutional Code is R-5820.
 The School of Nursing accepts GRE scores that are more than five years old (please submit a copy of the student report).

 A competitive candidate for admission would have the following at the time of application:

-Full-time students begin study in the fall semester, and complete the program in 21 months.
-Students complete only didactic courses for the first two semesters and summer - with classes on Thursday/Friday (in year one).
-In the second year of study, there are didactic course on Thursdays only.
-During this second year you would enroll in two preceptorships (GNUR 5690 and GNUR 5710).
+With a curriculum that builds on the theoretical knowledge and clinical experience of the BSN-prepared nurse, full-time students begin study in the fall, and complete the FNP program in 21 months, including summer session in year one.
+Students complete only didactic courses for the first two semesters and summer (with classes on Thurs. and Fri. each week) and in the second year of study (with classes only on Thurs.).
+During this second year students enroll in two preceptorships (GNUR 5690 and GNUR 5710).

-Clinical placement sites sites are assigned based upon optimal learning experiences, student requests, and availability.
-In order to develop experience in rural health care with underserved populations, students are assigned to at least one preceptorship site distant from Charlottesville/Albemarle County.
-Most of our clinical assignments are in Central, Southwest and Southside Virginia.
-Students seeking clinical opportunities in other areas of Virginia may be asked to locate their own clinical sites.
+Clinical placement sites sites are assigned based upon optimal learning experiences, students' requests, and availability.
+In order to develop experience in and proficiency with rural health care and with underserved populations, students are assigned to at least one preceptorship site at a distance from Charlottesville/Albemarle County at a rich variety of clinical assignments in central, southwest and southside Virginia.
+Students seeking clinical opportunities in othe rareas of Virginia may be asked asked to locate their own clinical sites.

 Students complete 672 clinical hours in the FNP program, most in two semester-long preceptorships in the final two semesters of enrollment (GNUR 5690 and GNUR 5710).